Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Material and Methods

 \subsection{Experimental setup}

-First, we estimated GGMs based on the combined data of EMCI, LMCI and Alzheimer's dementia patients to study the conditional dependency between brain regions and modalities.
+First, we estimated GGMs based on the combined data of EMCI, LMCI and AD patients to study the conditional dependency between brain regions and modalities.
 Second, we estimated GGMs for each diagnostic group separately to assess alterations of the graph structures.
-For the combined model, regional $W$-scores of all MCI and Alzheimer's dementia patients ($N=488$) and all three imaging modalities were entered.
+For the combined model, regional $W$-scores of all MCI and AD patients ($N=718$) and all three imaging modalities were entered.
 Initially, we took all $108$ cortical and subcortical regions included in the Harvard-Oxford atlas \cite{Desikan.2006} into consideration, corresponding to $P=3*108=324$ variables.
-The sampling process included 2,000,000 burn-in iterations, starting from a random estimate for the inverse covariance matrix and converging to estimates with higher posterior probability giving the training data.
-These burn-in iterations were then discarded, and subsequently 100,000 sampling iterations followed to obtain the estimates for the inverse covariance matrix used in the analyses.
-Because results were showing a strong left--right hemisphere symmetry, we repeated model estimation including only the 54 regions in the left hemisphere, resulting in $P=3*54=162$ variables.
-We thus applied the same settings as before but finally sampled 500,000 iterations to increase model stability.
-From the final model we set a probability threshold of $P_{avg}>0.5$ for selecting the edges, that means that a specific edge was estimated to be present if it existed in at least half of all model iterations \cite{Madigan.1996}.
+The sampling process included 1,000,000 burn-in iterations\footnote{For Markov chain Monte Carlo (MCMC) methods, burn-in refers to the practice of discarding an initial portion of the Markov chain sample, so that the chain can reach a stationary distribution.
+Thus, the effect of randomly chosen initial values on the posterior inference is minimized.}, starting from a random estimate for the inverse covariance matrix and converging to estimates with higher posterior probability giving the training data.
+The burn-in iterations were then discarded, and subsequently 150,000 sampling iterations followed to obtain the estimates for the inverse covariance matrix.
+Because results were showing a strong left--right hemisphere symmetry, we repeated model estimation including only the 54 regions in the left hemisphere ($P=3*54=162$ variables) to increase model stability.
+From the final model we set a probability threshold of $P_{avg}>0.5$ for selecting the edges, with the notion that a specific edge was considered to be present if it existed in at least half of all model iterations \cite{Madigan.1996}.
 For the second analysis of group differences, we estimated individual GGMs for each group based on the multimodal data of the left hemisphere.
-Sampling was performed with 1,000,000 burn-in iterations followed by 100,000 sampling iterations.
+Sampling was again performed with 1,000,000 burn-in iterations followed by 150,000 sampling iterations.